Blue-Bag/ansible-role-haproxy/README.md

 * `haproxy_frontend.{n}.acl`: [optional]: Create an ACL check which can be later used in evaluations/conditionals
 * `haproxy_frontend.{n}.acl.{n}.name`: [required]: ACL entry to be used in conditional check later
 * `haproxy_frontend.{n}.acl.{n}.condition`: [required]: values of the acl

+# Logging: Syslog
+The role supports two types of syslog config
+1) Simple rsyslog configuration to set the log directory
+2) Custom syslog targets for tcp, http etc

+If you are happy to use the out of the box defaults installed then you can Not set the role to reconfigure sysloging.

+* `haproxy_syslog_enable`: Set this to True to re-configure syslog file logging

+## 1) Simple rsyslog configuration to set the log directory
+This just simply update he default config
+* `haproxy_syslog_enable`: true - this will allow us to rewrite the rsyslog setting for haproxy
+* `haproxy_syslog_custom`: false - this will use the defaults but rewrite the log destination folder

+## 2) Custom syslog targets for tcp, http etc
+Using this option we can specify different logs for different log types and levels within haproxy
+* `haproxy_syslog_enable`: true - this will allow us to rewrite the rsyslog setting for haproxy
+* `haproxy_syslog_custom`: true - this will use the custom logs

+# If you want to log to a file you need to configure rsyslog, but this may
+# have global effects on syslog
+# This variable is for convenience, set to True if this is the only role
+# that will be configuring rsyslog
+* `haproxy_syslog_configure_udp` haproxy_syslog_configure_udp: false

+# The syslog destinations
+* `haproxy_syslog_dest`: local2
+* `haproxy_syslog_dest_tcp`: local3
+* `haproxy_syslog_dest_http`: local4

 ## Dependencies